AIcrowd/neurips2019_disentanglement_challenge_starter_kit/README.md

 The evaluator will use `/home/aicrowd/run.sh` as the entrypoint, so please remember to have a `run.sh` at the root, which can instantitate any necessary environment variables, and also start executing your actual code.
 This repository includes a sample `run.sh` file.
 If you are using a Dockerfile to specify your software environment, please remember to create a `aicrowd` user, and place the entrypoint code at `run.sh`.

+## Frequently Asked Questions (FAQs)

+Please find a list of frequently asked questions [here](https://github.com/AIcrowd/neurips2019_disentanglement_challenge_starter_kit/blob/master/FAQ.md), and please feel free to send a pull request with more questions that you think can help other participants.

 ## Submission